krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 dynamics in a domain.

-Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts, and aims to ensure that such decisions rest on a mathematically precise, logically coherent, and epistemically grounded foundation.
+Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts—ensuring that such decisions rest on a mathematically precise, logically coherent, and epistemically grounded foundation.

-The presence calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where prevailing approaches to measurement fall short in all three dimensions.
+The Presence Calculus emerged from a search for better tools to reason about operations management in software product development and engineering—domains where prevailing approaches to measurement fall short on all three fronts.

-At a minimum, its foundational constructs bring mathematical precision to widely used—but poorly defined—concepts such as flow, stability, equilibrium, and coherence for measurable signals in a domain.
+At a minimum, its foundational constructs bring mathematical precision to widely used—but poorly defined—concepts such as *flow*, *stability*, *equilibrium*, and *coherence* for measurable signals in a domain.

-More importantly, it offers a set of uniform abstractions and computational tools that connect low-level activity signals to business-relevant signals such as delay, cost, revenue, and user experience.
+More importantly, it offers a uniform set of abstractions and computational tools that connect path-dependent activity signals to business-relevant measures such as delay, cost, revenue, and user experience.

-For software development, this simplifies the construction of bespoke, context-specific measurement models for operational improvement, a powerful alternative to one-size-fits all metrics frameworks and visibility tools that are the only option available today.
+For software development, this enables the construction of bespoke, context-specific measurement models for operational improvement—a powerful alternative to one-size-fits-all metrics frameworks and visibility tools, which remain the dominant option today.

+> The Presence Calculus should be understood as a modeling and measurement
+> substrate rooted in real analysis—not statistics or probability.

+It is *complementary* to statistical analysis, and particularly well suited to domains where state, history, and path dependence complicate statistical or probabilistic inference.

+On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives for analyzing the history and evolution of time-varying signal systems—structures about which we can make provable claims.

+The harder work lies in using these primitives to construct meaningful models to reason about real-world domains.
+This is still an evolving area, and we are only beginning to scratch the surface of what is possible.

+Our goal in this document to present the foundational ideas of the presence calculus as a coherent whole.
+We will use examples to motivate key concepts but the focus is here is not on domain modeling or specific applications but on presenting the core theory, tools and techniques of the calculus and how they fit together.

-As we’ll see, however, the core ideas of the calculus are more general, with potential applications well beyond the software domain in which it originated.
+As we’ll see, however, the core concepts are broadly applicable—well beyond the software domain in which the Presence Calculus originated.

 ### The pitch

 We introduce the simple but powerful concept of a *presence*.

-This lets us reason about the history and evolution of a set of _signals_ that measure time-varying, path-dependent properties of _elements_ that are present in a defined _boundary_ in a domain using techniques from measure theory, topology and complex analysis.
+This lets us reason about the history and evolution of a set of _signals_ that measure time-varying, path-dependent properties of _elements_ that are present in defined _boundaries_ in a domain using techniques from measure theory, topology and complex analysis.

 Classical statistics and probability theory often struggle here.